client-engineering-devops/gitops-workshop-guide/mq/README.md

 git add -u

 # Finally commit and push the changes
-git commit -m "deploy services resources"
+git commit -m "Deploy services resources"

 git push
 # Input your github username when prompted for Username